Dannykhvn/AimTrainer/README.md

 In AimTrainer, your objective is to click on the shapes that appear randomly on the screen within a time limit.
 Each shape has different characteristics such as color, size, and points value.
 The game will track your score and display it in real-time.
 After the time limit is reached, the game will end and display your final score.

+## Game Modes

+- **Classic Mode**: The target appears randomly on the screen, and the player must click on it to score points.
+- **Training Mode**: The target appears randomly on a grid and moves every few seconds.
+The player must click on it to score points.

+## Screens

+- **Level Screen**: Choose between Classic and Training modes or quit the game.
+- **Game Screen**: The main game screen for Classic mode.
+- **Training Screen**: The main game screen for Training mode.
+- **Game Over Screen**: Displays the score and gives the option to play again or quit.

 ## Installation

 To run AimTrainer on your local machine, follow these steps: